phorton1/Arduino-theClock3/docs/assemble.md

-## E. Glue together the Top Tube and Magnetic Sensor Cap
+## E. Prepare Top Tube and Magnetic Sensor Cap

 We want to glue a **stopper** onto the Top Tube.
 The stopper is necessary for the assembly and also provides us with a *handle* to pull the tube out